-1. Affordability: In order to provide real access to care, health plans need to have affordable premiums and affordable cost-sharing for routine care like office visits and prescription drugs.
-Current plan offerings on MNsure have the lowest average premiums in the country but the highest average deductibles, and nearly all MNsure plans limit the number of office visits available for a co-pay before the deductible is satisfied.
-Because of this, people who buy plans on MNsure may remain "underinsured," which means they have insurance but can't afford to use it because of high deductibles or other cost-sharing.
-If premium rates increase significantly in 2015, it will be even more difficult for people to afford higher metal-level plans with lower deductibles, which may result in more people delaying or foregoing the healthcare they need to stay healthy.
+1. Affordability: In order to provide real access to care, health plans need to have affordable premiums and affordable cost-sharing, including cost-sharing for routine care like office visits and prescription drugs.
+"Affordability" varies widely for different individuals and families depending on income, family make-up, health status, and other circumstances, but for all individuals and families, unaffordable premiums or cost-sharing can lead to financial stress and instability, deteriorating health, and health crises.
+Current plan offerings on MNsure have the lowest average premiums in the country, but the highest average deductibles, and most MNsure plans limit the number of office visits available for a co-pay before the deductible is satisfied.
+The Committee is extremely concerned that people who buy plans on MNsure may remain "underinsured," which means they have insurance but can't afford to use it because of high deductibles or other cost-sharing.
+If premium rates increase significantly in 2015, it will be even more difficult for people to afford higher metal-level plans with lower deductibles, which may result in more people delaying or foregoing the healthcare they need to stay healthy, or sacrificing their financial stability to access care.

-Recommendation: The Mnsure board should negotiate with insurance carriers for plans with affordable premiums and affordable cost-sharing for office visits and prescription drugs, to ensure that every plan on MNsure offers good value, i.e. good coverage for the price.
-Additionally, MNsure should negotiate for a broader variety of choices than is currently available, from plans with very affordable premiums to plans with significant coverage for office visits and prescription drugs, to ensure a full range of good-value products.
+Recommendation: MNsure should negotiate with insurance carriers for health plans with affordable premiums and affordable cost-sharing to ensure that every plan on MNsure offers good value, i.e. good coverage for the price.
+Additionally, MNsure should negotiate with carriers for a range of real choices to fit the needs of different individuals and families, including plans with very affordable premiums, plans with lower deductibles, and plans with low cost-sharing for office visits and prescription drugs, to ensure a full array of good-value products.

-2. Meaningful Choice: Health insurance plans are extremely complex products, with many variables that impact their overall value, including: different individual and family deductibles; different in-network and out-of-network deductibles; embedded and unembedded deductibles; different individual and family out-of-pocket maximums; different co-pay options and co-insurance levels for primary care, specialty care, urgent care, emergency services, mental health care, diagnostic, lab and x-ray services; different coinsurance for in-patient and out-patient care; and different exclusions and services covered.
+2. Meaningful Choice: Health insurance plans are extremely complex products with many variables that impact their overall value, including, but not limited to: different individual and family deductibles; different in-network and out-of-network deductibles; embedded and unembedded deductibles; different individual and family out-of-pocket maximums; different co-pay options and co-insurance levels for primary care, specialty care, urgent care, emergency services, mental health care, diagnostic, lab and x-ray services; different coinsurance for inpatient and out-patient care; and different exclusions and services covered.
 It is extremely difficult for anyone to understand their choices thoroughly and make meaningful comparisons without a benchmark for comparison, regardless of how the information is presented.
 This undermines market competition on MNsure, because there can't be true competition unless customers understand their choices.
 In order for people to make apples-to-apples comparisons between health plans and to promote real competition, the products themselves need to be simpler, with fewer variables and coverage differences.